 As Founder and CEO, I led Seeding Labs to collaborate with more than 140 public and private sector partners, grow by over 11,000%, and provide scientific equipment and training opportunities worth at least $30M to scientists in 34 countries.
 As a result, undergraduate students have access to the hands-on education they need for future careers, and researchers have the tools to generate data, publications, collaborations, new funding and new patents.
 Most of all, they are empowered to move their discoveries forward on topics ranging from antibiotic resistance to cancer to alternative energy.

 In early 2019, I transferred the leadership of Seeding Labs to a new CEO.
-I am looking forward to new opportunities to learn about organizational growth and impact at scale, and further explore the intersections of building social movements and driving global business.
+I am currently Director of Life Science Strategy at MilliporeSigma (the life science business of Merck KGaA, Darmstadt, Germany).
+In this role, I am still pursuing my drive to provide scientists with the tools they need to make life-changing discoveries.
+I remain fascinated by learning about organizational growth and impact at scale, and exploring the intersections of building social movements and driving global business.